Vonage/vonage-ruby-sdk/README.md

 ## Installation

-To install the Ruby client library using Rubygems:
+To install the Ruby Server SDK using Rubygems:

     gem install vonage